runely/calendar-homey/README.md

     - Events in condition card is now presented with a date (and time if present) -> [Issue #2](https://github.com/runely/calendar-homey/issues/2)
     - Alert when settings saved -> [Issue #9](https://github.com/runely/calendar-homey/issues/9)
     - Show message in settings if uri fails to load
+    - Importing only active events.
+This is a significantly performance improvement! -> [Issue #1](https://github.com/runely/calendar-homey/issues/1)
+    - Event list in condition card shows if the event is recurring and/or full day
 - 0.0.2:
     - Bugfix: "triggerEvents" failed when events were not imported yet
     - Bugfix: Tokens are validated before set (replacing '\n' or '\r' or null with '')